OpenAPC/openapc-de/data/jisc_collections/README.md

 ## Contents

-Starting from the JISC original files, 3 transformation steps were applied each file:
+Starting from the JISC original files, 3 transformation steps were applied to each file:

 ### original